 Cerovski is a young Croatian print production studio that revels in the challenge of “nebulous finishing, microscopic editions, absurd materials and crazy deadlines”.
-Bunch worked with Cerovski to develop a new brand identity for the studio—which included a custom logotype and typeface, website, and a variety of printed collateral—that delivers a distinctive contrast of utility and creative flourish, technology and individualised service through custom typography, a number of material choices and print finishes, and a personalised but digitally generated daily planner.
+Bunch worked with Cerovski to develop a new brand identity for the studio—which included a custom logotype and typeface, website, and a variety of printed collateral—that delivers a distinctive contrast of utility and creative flourish, technology and individualised service through custom typography, a number of material choices, spot colours and print finishes, and a personalised but digitally generated daily planner.

 Ubiquitous in its stencil cut detail, contemporary in its monolinear build, and authoritative in its uppercase characters, the logotype leverages an unmistakable universal utility and industriousness to convey an efficiency, practicality and reliability well suited to a studio with clients expecting a consistent quality.